 Nurse Corps members work at many different types of Critical Shortage Facilities.

 For all other registered nurses, including advanced practice nurses, any public or private not-for-profit private Critical Shortage Facility (facilities marked with * receive funding preference) located in a designated mental health or primary medical care Health Professional Shortage Area, and an eligible place of employment for Nurse Corps members:

 Inpatient Nursing Facilities

-Last year, in FY 2012, NURSE Corps Loan Repayment Program received 5,610 eligible applications and made 506 initial awards to RNs working at Critical Shortage Facilities and 214 initial awards to nurse faculty working at accredited eligible schools of nursing, awarding a total of $34 million.
+Last year, in FY 2013, the NURSE Corps Loan Repayment Program received over 4,300 eligible applications and made 500 initial awards to RNs working at Critical Shortage Facilities and over 125 initial awards to nurse faculty working at accredited eligible schools of nursing, awarding a total of $38 million.

 Eighty-three percent of those awards were made to nurses working in Health Professional Shortage Areas (HPSAs) with scores of 14 or higher.